10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

 (4) The TANER System

-The TANER System started in 2009, right after a market trough, caused by Great Recession The system posts The Daily Market Information (7 days a week), The Daily 25ETFRANKS ("25R") (M-F), The Daily TANER Momentum ETF Model (Monday), The DTM Schwab Model (Tuesday), The DTM Rotation Model (Wednesday), The DTM Vanguard Model (Thursday), and The DTM Stock Model (Friday).
-Investors and traders would select individual securities - ETFs, Stocks, and bonds - for portfolios or trading accounts at brokerages.
+The TANER System started in 2009 right after a market trough caused by Great Recession.
+The system posts The Daily Market Information (seven days a week), The Daily 25ETFRANKS ("25R") (M-F), The Daily TANER Momentum ETF Model (Monday), The DTM Schwab Model (Tuesday), The DTM Rotation Model (Wednesday), The DTM Vanguard Model (Thursday), and The DTM Stock Model (Friday).
+Investors and traders would select individual securities - ETFs, stocks, and bonds - for portfolios or trading accounts at brokerages.

 (5) Trump Trade

-The Trump Rally seems to have a sustainable upward momentum now.
-After the markets (the Dow, the S&P, and Nasdaq) made a trifecta of records on Aug.
-15, the three indexes made their all-time highs together on Nov.
-21, Nov.
-22, Nov.
-25, Dec.
-8, Dec.
-9, and Dec.
-13 again, making seven trifecta of records in a year so far.
+The Trump rally seems to have a sustainable upward momentum now.
+After the markets (the Dow, the S&P, and Nasdaq) made a trifecta of records on August 15, the three indexes made their all-time highs together on November 21, November 22, November 25, December 8, December 9, and December 13 again, making seven trifecta of records in a year so far.
 This is a historical record.
 The current rally would continue in 2017 and beyond.

 First, fiscal policy does not mean just public-work programs during a recession.
-Rather it would cover a broad spectrum of policy tools of the government, by which fiscal policy would cooperate with monetary policy, making a long-overdue optimal policy mix.
+Rather it would cover a broad spectrum of policy tools of the government by which fiscal policy would cooperate with monetary policy, making a long-overdue optimal policy mix.
 That policy mix has not be seen in the past eight years.
-The Fed Vice Chairman Stanley Fischer called for "improved public infrastructure, better education, more encouragement for private investment, and more effective regulation."
-(Speech at the Council on Foreign Relations, Nov.
-21, 2016)
+The Fed vice chairman, Stanley Fischer, called for "improved public infrastructure, better education, more encouragement for private investment, and more effective regulation."
+(Speech at the Council on Foreign Relations, November 21, 2016)

 Second, overall tax cuts would take longer than a year.
 But income taxes and some portions of corporate taxes would be lowered in 2017.
 The repatriation of cash held abroad would boost the economy.

 Third, the rollback of regulations (which have piled up over the last eight years) is the most powerful incentive to ignite the economy in the coming many years.
-There are the multilayer of regulations "in departments and agencies like Health and Human Services, Labor, Education and the EPA>" (TIME magazine, Dec.
-26, 2016 / Jan.2, 2017, p.34)
+There are the multi-layer of regulations "in departments and agencies like Health and Human Services, Labor, Education and the EPA" (TIME magazine, December 26, 2016/January 2, 2017, p.34)

 The Market Prospects in 2017